How and What to Negotiate in Your Tenancy Agreement

 Set out your stall

-• Offer stability – long-term stable leases, with good tenants, provide financial certainty and are a plus for many landlords.
-Stress how this will be your main residence with no long periods away from the property
+- Offer stability – being a reliable tenant who wants to make the property their main home can provide financial certainty for many landlords Stress how this will be your main residence with no long periods away from the property

-• Show advance cooperation – when your tenancy ends you’re willing to grant access for the landlord to show the property for circa 1-2 months so they can get another tenant in and avoid the property standing vacant
+- Show advance cooperation – when your tenancy ends you’re willing to grant access for the landlord to show the property at reasonable times and with proper notice so they can get another tenant in and avoid the property standing vacant

 Remember: this is the start of establishing a good relationship with your new landlord, therefore approach your negotiation with clarity and courtesy.